Real estate deed of gift: what are the pitfalls and possibilities?

 How to protect donors?

-Often the donor does not have a house or apartment other than the one he or she is transferring to his or her children or other relatives.
-He or she wants to continue to live there with dignity.
+The donor usually transfers the property, which is often the donor’s only home, to the donee.
+Although he or she is giving it in good faith, he or she wants to make sure that he or she will be able to continue to live in the house or apartment with dignity.
+The most common and also the most sensible solution is therefore to establish a lifetime easement, sometimes also referred to as a usufruct.
 We therefore recommend that the donor’s survival easement (usufruct) be included in the gift agreement itself and that it be registered in the Land Registry at the same time as the new owner.

 Sometimes easements and their conditions are quite complicated, but the meaning is clear – no one can then evict the donor from the apartment or house against his will, even if he is no longer the owner.